aarensan/coinflip/README.md

 # CoinFlip
+A demo dApp to flip a coin and bet on it.
+Connection via Metamask and Testnet.

-Blockchain demo on Ethereum with solidify, truffle, web3.
+Ganache Blockchain demo with solidify, truffle, web3.